ginstrom/kanji-recognition/cline_docs/projectRoadmap.md

 - Robust performance across different touch input styles

 ## Completed Tasks
+- [2025-05-17] Modified genkanji.py to generate images only for characters in the existing kanji.lmdb database
+- [2025-05-17] Modified genkanji.py to generate images for all Japanese kanji characters with improved progress reporting
+- [2025-05-17] Added command-line arguments to make font and character limits configurable
+- [2025-05-17] Created genkanji.py module to generate font-based kanji images for all hiragana and kanji characters
+- [2025-05-17] Implemented comprehensive unit tests for genkanji.py module
+- [2025-05-17] Added fonttools dependency for font detection and processing
 - [2025-05-12] Extracted `extract_item9g_image()` function from `extract_etl9g_images()` for better modularity
 - [2025-05-12] Created Makefile with commands for Docker Compose operations (run, shell, build, help)
 - [2025-05-12] Implemented `read_records()` generator function to improve modularity of record reading logic